python/cpython/Doc/library/stdtypes.rst

 (for long integers, this assumes a sufficiently large number of bits that no overflow occurs during the operation).

-The priorities of the binary bit-wise operations are all lower than the numeric operations and higher than the comparisons; the unary operation ``~`` has the same priority as the other unary numeric operations (``+`` and ``-``).
+The priorities of the binary bitwise operations are all lower than the numeric operations and higher than the comparisons; the unary operation ``~`` has the same priority as the other unary numeric operations (``+`` and ``-``).